theSherwood/differential_dataflow/README.md

 ## Usage

-An Game of Life implementation in `differential_dataflow`.
+A Game of Life implementation in `differential_dataflow`.
 Honestly, Game of Life probably makes more sense to be written in an imperative style, but this really isn't too bad if the board is small.
 What is more, it provides an example of iteration.

 ```nim
 proc game_of_life(b: Builder): Builder =